State funerals in the United States: List of lying in state and honor recipients

-Since the death of Henry Clay in 1852, the United States Capitol rotunda has served as the venue for honoring 34 military officers and politicians - including 12 presidents - with a lying in state.
-Not all who lie in state nor all for whom flags are flown at half-staff, receive a state funeral.
+Since the death of Henry Clay in 1852, the United States Capitol rotunda has served as the venue for honoring 34 military officers and politicians – including 12 presidents – with a lying in state.
+Not all who lie in state nor all for whom flags are flown at half-staff receive a state funeral.
 A distinction is made between recipients who are permitted to lie in state and those who lie in honor.
 Incumbent and past government officials whose remains are placed in the rotunda for view by the public to pay their respects will lie in state.
 Individuals other than members of the government will lie in honor.
 The rotunda has been used five times for six individuals who have lain in honor: four members of the United States Capitol Police killed defending the building (two in 1998 and two in separate incidents in 2021); civil rights activist Rosa Parks in 2005; and evangelist and minister Billy Graham in 2018.

-When lying in state, six guards of honor, each representing the six branches of the Armed Forces, will periodically rotate and relieve the preceding set of guards of honor who watch over the remains.
+When lying in state, six guards of honor, each representing one of the six branches of the Armed Forces, will periodically rotate and relieve the preceding set of guards of honor who watch over the remains.
 For recipients who have been designated to lie in honor, the United States Capitol Police will act as guards of honor.
 No law, written rule, or regulation specifies who may lie in state.
 Use of the Capitol rotunda is controlled by a concurrent resolution of the House of Representatives and the Senate.
 Any person who has rendered distinguished service to the nation may lie in state if the family so wishes and the United States Congress approves.
 In the case of unknown soldiers, the president or the appropriate branch of the Armed Forces initiates the action.

 People who have lain in state in the United States Capitol rotunda are as follows: